Spatial biology

-Spatial biology is the study of biomolecules and cells in their native three-dimensional context.
+Integration of data from a confocal microscopy image and spatial transcriptomics data on human medulloblastoma.

+Spatial biology is the field of biology that visualizes the spatial organization of biomolecules in tissues.The term "spatial biology" is mostly used in the context of high-throughput techniques that detect distribution of biomolecules, a field also called spatial omics.

 Spatial biology encompasses different levels of cellular resolution including (1) subcellular localization of DNA, RNA, and proteins, (2) single-cell resolution and in situ communications like cell-cell interactions and cell signaling, (3) cellular neighborhoods, regions, or microenvironments, and (4) tissue architecture and organization in organs.
 Dysregulation of tissue organization is a common feature in human disease progression including tumorigenesis and neurodegeneration.

-Many fields within biology are studied for their individual contribution to spatial biology.
+Spatial omics

+Spatial omics imaging methods include multiple techniques combining spatial information with omics data.
+They include spatial transcriptomics (Nature Method of the Year 2020), spatial proteomics (Nature Method of the Year 2024), spatial lipidomics, peptidomics, metabolomics (all usually enabled through mass spectrometry imaging such as MALDI or DESI), and spatial methylomics.

 Spatial transcriptomics

 Spatial transcriptomics measures mRNA transcript abundance and distribution in situ across a tissue.
 Spatial method for RNA in situ detection is first described in a 1969 landmark paper by Joseph G. Gall and Mary-Lou Pardue.
 Previous to spatial transcriptomics techniques, whole transcriptome profiling lacked spatial context because tissues were ground up in bulk RNA-seq or dissociated into single cells suspensions in single cell RNA-seq.
 Although some literature refers to "spatial genomics" for RNA, growing consensus has settled on usage of "spatial transcriptomics" or "spatially resolved transcriptomics."